active library

 jot add "Consider GraphQL for API v2"

-# Create detailed entry with editor
+# Create a detailed entry in your editor

 jot new --type=idea --tags=api,architecture

-# List entries
+# List and filter

-jot list # All entries
+jot list # Everything

 jot list --type=task --status=open # Open tasks